Leica (screw mount / Barnack)

 The Leica was created by the Ernst Leitz works in Wetzlar, Germany.
 The company originated in the 19th century as a microscope maker.
 In 1913 Oskar Barnack (1879-1936), an engineer at Leitz, built an innovative prototype 35mm camera.
 Excellent quality photos were made with it, and it later became known as the ‘Ur-Leica’; that is, the very first Leica.
 Development ceased with the outbreak of the First World War.

-The Leica III started production in 1933, adding slow speeds selected using a dial on the front of the camera.
-The later Leica II models were essentially Leica IIIs with the slow speed dial deleted and a patch in its place.
+1933 was the start of Leica III production.
+It added slow speeds selected using a dial on the front of the camera.
+The later Leica II models were essentially Leica IIIs with the slow speed dial deleted and a patch in its place (the camera at the top of this page is an example).
 The Leica III models have all the capabilities I need and the Leica II models do 95 percent of it.

 Leica IIIf with 5cm f/2 Summitar